cadet-salzburg/_2RealKinectWrapper/readme.txt

 -----
 	Add environment variables:
 		You have to set the following environment variables in your system ( http://www.windows7hacker.com/index.php/2010/05/how-to-addedit-environment-variables-in-windows-7/ ) :
-			MSKINECTSDK_DIR		your drive\your base path where you installed the sdk (e.g. c:\sdk\Microsoft Research KinectSDK) You don't need to set a environment variable for OpenNI (as the installer from OpenNI does this automatically)
+			No need anymore with the new MS Kinect SDK to set a manual environment variable.
+The installer automaically sets KINECTSDK_DIR as env var

 		If you want to build the cinder sample add:
 			CINDER_DIR		your drive\your base path where you installed cinder (e.g. c:\sdk\cinder)